kineticstoolkit/kineticstoolkit_doc/src/timeseries_basics.md

 ## Events

 In the figure above, we see that the TimeSeries contains cyclic data.
 These cycles could be delimited using events.
 There are several ways to edit the events of a TimeSeries, which will be presented later in section [](timeseries_event_management.md).
-For now, we will add the events manually using [ktk.TimeSeries.add_event](api/ktk.TimeSeries.add_event.rst):
+For now, we will add the events manually using {{ktk_timeseries_add_event}}:

 ```{code-cell} ipython3
 ts = ts.add_event(8.56, "push")